scopsy/await-to-js/README.md

 > Async await wrapper for easy error handling

 ## Pre-requisites
-You need to use Node 7+ or an ES7 transpiler in order to use async/await functionality.
+You need to use Node 7.6 (or later) or an ES7 transpiler in order to use async/await functionality.
 You can use babel or typescript for that.

 ## Install